What Sponsors Actually Look for in a Newsletter Media Kit (And How to Win More Sponsorships)

 Any data points that prove they’re engaged

+This helps sponsors quickly evaluate audience alignment, one of the most important factors in newsletter sponsorship decisions.
 If a sponsor sees a clear fit, they’ll keep reading.

 Forget vanity metrics.
 Sponsors care about data that hints at action.